 After menopause it is normal to have lower levels of oestrogen and progesterone.
 Hormone replacement therapy (HRT) (usually a combination of progesterone and oestrogen) may be prescribed for women during perimenopause; following surgically induced menopause; and sometimes post-menopausally.
 Hormone replacement therapy artificially boosts hormone levels with the aim of alleviating some of the conditions caused by diminished levels of oestrogen and progesterone.
 While hormone replacement therapy is effective at addressing some symptoms, it also carries serious risk.
+Many studies suggest that HRT should be taken at the lowest dose for the shortest period of time necessary to control symptoms, and the need for continuing treatment should be reviewed at 6-monthly intervals.
 HRT use for prevention of chronic disease is not recommended.